This article applies to:

 NOTE: E-Prime 3.0 utilizes FFmpeg by default which helps to reduce these issues.

 Resolving Errors due to Hardware Components

 To avoid specific display errors, you should verify that the resolution and refresh rate specified in the experiment are supported on your data collection machine in the display adapter’s Advanced settings.
-See INFO: Troubleshooting error 10051 , ERROR: Detection of invalid Refresh Rate , and ERROR: Error 11076: Invalid DisplayFrameThresholdStimDisplay value when running at a 200+ Hz refresh rate for more information on these errors.
-Additionally, if you transfer an E-Basic Script file generated from a Windows 7 experiment design machine to a Windows 8 or 10 data collection machine, you often receive errors related to the Display Device’s Flipping Enabled and Color Bit Depth setting (INFO: Windows 8 or DirectX 11 or greater detected ).
+See ERROR: Troubleshooting error 10051 , ERROR: Detection of invalid Refresh Rate , and ERROR: Error 11076: Invalid DisplayFrameThresholdStimDisplay value when running at a 200+ Hz refresh rate for more information on these errors.
+Additionally, if you transfer an E-Basic Script file generated from a Windows 7 experiment design machine to a Windows 8 or 10 data collection machine, you often receive errors related to the Display Device’s Flipping Enabled and Color Bit Depth setting (AV: Windows 8 or DirectX 11 or greater detected (Formerly KB 19543 & 5577) ).

 Peripheral devices in an experiment often require specified addresses (e.g., Parallel Port, Serial, Socket, eye tracker, etc.).
 The address of your device often changes when connected to the data collection machine.
 To verify the address for Parallel Port or Serial Devices, you need to look in Device Manager (INFO: E-Studio provides direct access to Device Manager, Sound, and Joystick Control Panel applets ) To determine the IP address of a connected machine, amp, or eye tracker, verify by using the Command Prompt (INFO: Locate Your IP Address and Ping Another Computer ).

 Addressing Runtime Errors that occur on your Data Collection Machine

 To fix Runtime errors that occur in an E-Basic Script file when running on your data collection machine, perform the following steps: